Canadian medical schools that accept US students are extremely limited and becoming more restrictive each year.

 Remember, these are only estimated timelines.
 The final deadlines to apply to Canadian medical schools that accept US students vary from year-to-year, so be sure to check individual medical school application timelines.

-How do Canadian Medical Schools Calculate my GPA?
+How Do Canadian Medical Schools Calculate My GPA?

 Each Canadian medical school has its own way of calculating GPA.
 Usually, this is just a matter of matching a letter grade or percentage system to a 4.0, 4.33, or another similar scale.

-How do Provincial Borders Affect my Chances of Getting into Canadian Medical Schools?
+How Do Provincial Borders Affect My Chances of Getting into Canadian Medical Schools?

-Three out of four schools in Quebec instruct ONLY in French, including Laval University, the University of Sherbrooke, and the University of Montreal.
+Three out of four schools in Quebec instruct only in French, including Laval University, the University of Sherbrooke, and the University of Montreal.
 All out-of-province and international students must pass a French language proficiency exam.
 This will be a significant challenge for US citizens who do not know French at an advanced level.
 Studying a subject in English and then shifting to another language can be a great challenge, especially in medicine given its professional terminology and vocabulary.
-Even if you are quite fluent in French, please keep in mind that colloquial French and professional language are quite different!
+Even if you are fluent in French, please keep in mind that colloquial French and professional language are different!

 How to Obtain a Study Permit